Making Exercise Healthy Medicine

 To hear fitness experts say it, "fitness as a lifestyle" means "working out" at a gym or at home several days a week.
 But then you go back to "real life" - slouching, sitting around, bending wrong all day, poor posture, walking heavily, sitting round-shouldered, taking elevators, driving everywhere while sitting slouched, and avoiding all movement.

-At the gym, you do squats with a trainer for an hour (paying to learn proper form and upright back), then bend over wrong to put the weight down when you're finished.
-You do lunges for your legs in exercise class, then bend wrong to pick up your things when you leave.
+You might do squats with a trainer for an hour (paying to learn proper form and upright back), then bend over wrong to put the weight down when you're finished.
+Lunges for your legs in exercise class, then bend wrong to pick up your things when you leave.
 You work with weights to isolate your arms and never learn how your entire body stabilizes a weight so you hurt your back opening a window.
 You work on a treadmill or elliptical trainer holding the sidebars, and sprain your ankle when you go out to walk on regular sidewalks.
 You haven't trained balance and stabilization muscles for normal terrain.
 You sit hunched in bad posture waiting for your exercise class to start.
 In modern life, exercise is something you go and specially "do," then destroy your health the other 23 hours a day.

 Most people want "ab" exercises but have no idea what abs really do when you stand back up again, or how they help your back or posture.>Using abs does not mean sucking them in, or tightening them, or "pressing them to your spine."
 That is an outdated and ineffective practice.
 If you don't believe that, go ahead and tighten your abs just they way they tell you to.
 Press your navel to your spine.
 Make it good and tight.
 Now breathe in fully.